Public artist, urban planner, organizer, fun!

 On Zoom.
 Chat was so rowdy I wrote about it for Catapult.

 I directed “Ravayana” - a queer, feminist, modern reinterpretation of the Hindu epic of Ram and Sita.
-Written by Dhinesha Karthigesu, it is a series of comedic, sacred, and profane vignettes in English, Malay, and Tamil.
+A new work written by Dhinesha Karthigesu it is a series of comedic, sacred, and profane vignettes in English, Malay, and Tamil.
 After the staged reading of “Ravayana,” Dhinesha and I facilitated a generative discussion about the play, focusing on how harmonize our art with an anti-caste, intersectional politic.
-This production is a series in the staged reading and discussion workshop, “Theater as Resistance.”
+This production was part of Fresh Lime Soda’s “Theater as Resistance” series.